Steve Cook: Premier League years

 On 4 December 2016, he scored to equalise and then created the winning goal as Bournemouth completed one of the comebacks of the season to beat Liverpool for the first time in their history 4–3 in a sensational Premier League game.
 He made his 300th appearance for the Cherries in February 2019.

 Nottingham Forest

-On 4 January 2022, Cook moved to Championship side Nottingham Forest on a two-and-a-half year contract for an undisclosed fee.
+On 4 January 2022, Cook moved to Championship side Nottingham Forest on a two-and-a-half-year contract for an undisclosed fee.

+In May 2022, Cook won promotion with Nottingham Forest to the Premier League via the playoffs, beating Huddersfield Town 1-0 in the final as Cook played the full 90 minutes.
+In the playoff 2nd leg Cook scored a penalty in the shootout against Sheffield United to put Forest 3-1 on penalties at the time.

+Cook went on to make 14 appearances in all competitions during the 2022-23 season, playing his part to help Forest secure Premier League survival.

+Queens Park Rangers

+On 9 August 2023, Cook signed for Championship club Queens Park Rangers on a two-year contract for an undisclosed fee.
+Cook was voted the club's Player of the Year in his first season at the club, his defensive performance being a key factor in the club's upturn in form following the appointment of Martí Cifuentes.

+On 12 May 2025, the club announced it had activated an extension clause in the player's contract.

 Personal life

 On 23 June 2022, Cook was announced to have taken majority ownership of eleventh tier side Westfield, based just north of Cook's birthplace of Hastings.